Still Got Questions?

 Do we have to pay a deposit?

 When you return your completed application form we'll assume you're keen to go ahead with a booking.
-Once we've confirmed availability with you we'll ask you to pay the application fee.
-Payment of all other fees will be due when your assessment is complete.
-You'll be asked to pay remaining fees before we issue your licence.
+We'll complete your assessment and you'll be asked to pay all fees before we issue your licence.
 See also Terms and Conditions.

 When do we get our approval?